-ARTICLE XX: WORK STOPPAGE
+ARTICLE XIX: WORK STOPPAGE

-A. The Union agrees not to cause any strikes or stoppages of work, and the District agrees not to engage in any lockouts during the life of this Agreement.

-B. It shall not be a violation of this Agreement or cause for discipline or discharge for any employee to refuse to cross a legal picket line (endorsed by the Seattle/King County Building and Construction Trades Council or the Pacific Northwest Regional Council of Carpenters) in the performance of his/her duties, as provided under this Article.
+- A. The Union agrees not to cause any strikes or stoppages of work, and the District agrees not to engage in any lockouts during the life of this Agreement. - B. It shall not be a violation of this Agreement or cause for discipline or discharge for any employee to refuse to cross a legal picket line (endorsed by the Seattle/King County Building and Construction Trades Council or the Western States Regional Council of Carpenters) in the performance of their duties, as provided under this Article.

-ARTICLE XXI: JURISDICTIONAL DISPUTES
+ARTICLE XX: JURISDICTIONAL DISPUTES